ksator/junos-automation-with-ansible/README.md

 Note: It is not required to use cli to configure Netconf on Junos devices.
 This can be done with the Ansible module junos_netconf.

 # About this project:
-This project has many ready to use Ansible playbooks to interact with Junos devices.
+This project has many ready-to-use Ansible playbooks to interact with Junos devices.
 I am using them to deliver Ansible trainings to network engineers.

 There is an ansible presentation available in this repository: [ansible.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.pdf)

 ### How to use this project:

-The playbooks in this repository are ready to use if you access to the Junos devices refered into this project.
+The playbooks in this repository are ready-to-use if you access the Junos devices referred to this project.

 ##### Inventory file:
-The default 'hosts' file is supposed to live in /etc/ansible/hosts
+The default 'hosts' file is supposed to live in /etc/ansible/hosts.
 The inventory file we are using in this repository is **hosts**.
 It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.
-it also define the ip address of each device with the variable **junos_host**.
-This variable is reused in the playbooks.
+It also defines the ip address of each device with the variable **junos_host**.
+This variable is re-used in the playbooks.

 ##### Config file for ansible:
 There is an **ansible.cfg** file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).
-It refers to our inventory file (**hosts**): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.
+It refers to our inventory file (**hosts**): So even if the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 ##### Variables:
 **group_vars** and **host_vars** directories at the root of this repository define variables for hosts and for groups.
 The inventory file (**hosts** file at the root of the repository) also defines some variables.
 Our playbooks use all of them.
-Some playbooks use also other variables.
+Some playbooks also use other variables.
-In order to see all variables for an hostname, you can run this command:
+In order to see all variables for a hostname, you can run this command:
 ```
 ansible -m debug -a "var=hostvars['hostname']" localhost
 ```